cloudflare/cloudflare-docs/content/load-balancing/local-traffic-management/_index.md

 Since traffic steering decisions or failover mechanisms rely on the health information of pools and origins, being able to input your virtual or private IPs directly as origins within your load balancer means you can better leverage existing health monitoring.

-Cloudflare Load Balancing currently supports using Cloudflare Tunnel as off-ramps.
+Cloudflare Load Balancing currently supports using Cloudflare Tunnel as an off-ramp.
 [GRE and IPsec tunnels](/magic-wan/reference/tunnels/) support will be added in the future.

 ### Cloudflare Tunnel